 Read more about liver inflammation and the symptoms associated with it.

 What to do: Treatment is usually monitored by a family doctor or liver specialist, and will vary depending on the underlying cause.
-Most times, the doctor will advise discontinuation of any alcohol and recommend a diet with vitamin supplementation to prevent nutritional deficiencies.
-Some doctors may recommend a loose version of a liver detox diet, which will help to clear out any accumulated toxins and promote optimal liver function.
+Most times, the doctor will advise discontinuation of any alcohol and recommend a balanced diet with adequate protein and vitamin supplementation to prevent nutritional deficiencies.
+Sodium restriction may also be recommended to prevent fluid retention.

 Cirrhosis should be identified as quickly as possible to avoid further worsening of this condition, as severe damage may require a liver transplant.